devgru-club/KSP_ModdedMultiPlayer/README.md

 # HOW TO SETUP A MULTIPLAYER KERBAL SPACE PROGRAM SERVER ON LINUX

 # Server Setup
 - The following is how to install the required parts for DarkMultiPlayer and the Mods needed for my server.
-You only need DarkMultiPlayer to do this without all my mods.
+You only need DarkMultiPlayer to do this without all the mods we play with here.
 - Port 6702 needs to be forwarded in your router

 # Install